EZ-Robotics/EZ-Template/ez-template-docs/tutorials/tuning_exit_condition_constants.md

 **Larger constants** will carry more momentum into the next motion, making your autonomous faster but potentially hurting consistency.  **Smaller constants** will carry less momentum into the next motion, this will still be significantly faster then any other method of exiting but could be slightly less consistent than `pid_wait()`.

-If I were making autonomous routines, I would try to use a smaller constant for normal motions and only push a larger constant when an autonomous routine would greatly bennifit from it.
+If I were making autonomous routines, I would try to use a smaller constant for normal motions and only push a larger constant when an autonomous routine would greatly benefit from it.

 #### Driving